-When you've decided you’ve suffered long enough, it’s time to see a specialist about your allergy problems.
-Before setting up your appointment, prepare a list of things to discuss with the doctor.
+When you've decided you want a better treatment plan for managing your allergy symptoms, it’s time to see an allergy specialist.
+Before setting up your appointment, prepare a list of things to discuss with your doctor.
 The guide below can get you started.

 When to See a Doctor

-Patients often suffer with allergies for years without seeking treatment.
-Many symptoms are manageable with antihistamines and decongestants, especially for those who suffer symptoms only seasonally.
+People often deal with their allergy symptoms for years without seeking treatment.
+Many symptoms are manageable with antihistamines and decongestants, especially for those who only experience symptoms seasonally.
 However, for some, symptoms either become severe enough or last long enough that they disrupt the ability to live a normal life.
-In those cases, a patient should consider seeking treatment.
+In those cases, you should consider seeking treatment.

 You should especially seek medical attention if over-the-counter medications fail to provide relief or if you find you have to take these medicines for longer than a couple of weeks.
 These medications are meant for short-term use because, over time, they begin to lose their effectiveness.

-If you or your child begin to show asthma symptoms, it is important to seek the guidance of a physician immediately.
-Asthma symptoms include excessive coughing that may or may not include wheezing, difficulty catching your breath, and tightness in your chest.
-Asthma can be life-threatening if not kept in check, and allergies can exacerbate these problems.
+If you or your child begin to show asthma symptoms, it is important to seek the guidance of a doctor immediately.
+Asthma symptoms include excessive coughing that may include wheezing, difficulty catching your breath, and tightness in your chest.
+Asthma can be life-threatening if not treated, and allergies can exacerbate these problems.

 Keep a Symptom Diary